Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bounds of 1.207 and 1.245

-Next we describe how, given just the vector $\duration$ of durations for such an instance, to choose the vector $\costVector$ of retailer costs to maximize the integrality gap for the instance.
-We formulate the latter problem as a linear program, by modeling the possible schedules as walks in a finite graph.

-Define the {\em configuration} of a schedule at time $t$, where $t$ is the time of any order in the schedule, to be a vector $\phi \in \mathbb R_{\ge 0}^m$ where $\phi_\rho$ is the elapsed time since the most recent order that included retailer~$\rho$ (up to and including time $t$; if there has been no order including retailer $\rho$ yet, take $\phi_\rho = t$).
-The sequence of configurations that a schedule goes through (one for each order) determines the schedule.
-We only need to consider configurations $\phi$ where $\phi_\rho < \duration(\rho)$ for all $\rho\in[m]$, because otherwise one of retailer $\rho$'s demands would not be met.
+To bound the integer schedules we use a configuration graph.
+Given any feasible schedule, for each order in the schedule, define the \emph{configuration} at the order time, $t$, to be a vector $\sigma \in \nat_{+}^m$ where $\sigma_\rho$ is the time elapsed since $\rho$ last joined an order, up to and including time $t$.
+(If retailer~$\rho$ has not yet joined any order by time $t$, take $\sigma_\rho = t$.)
+Feasibility of the schedule ensures that each configuration $\sigma$ satisfies $\sigma_\rho < \duration{\rho}$ for all $\rho\in[m]$, because otherwise one of retailer $\rho$'s demands would not be met.
+Thus, there are at most $\prod_\rho \duration {\rho}$ distinct configurations.
+These are the nodes of the configuration graph.